Taylor-Culick retractions and the influence of the surroundings: Numerical framework

 with $\gammasa$ and $\gammasf$ being the surface tension coefficients for the surroundings-air and surroundings-film interfaces, respectively.

-Physically, such a configuration (figure~\ref{fig:NumericalSetup}b) and eqs.~(\ref{Eqn::Vof2}) -- (\ref{Eqn::Oh3}) imply the presence of a zero thickness precursor film of the surrounding liquid ($s$, represented by $(1-\Psi_2)\Psi_1 = 1$, eq. (\ref{Eqn::Oh3})) over the liquid film ($f$, $\Psi_1\Psi_2 = 1$, eq. (\ref{Eqn::Oh3})).
-Note that this assumption is applicable only when it is thermodynamically favorable for one of the fluids (here $s$) to spread over all the other fluids, i.e., it has a positive spreading coefficient \citep{book-degennes, berthier2012physics}, $S \equiv \gammaaf - \gammasf - \gammasa > 0$, and the Neumann triangle collapses at the three-phase contact line.
+Physically, such a configuration (figure~\ref{fig:NumericalSetup}b) and (\ref{Eqn::Vof2}) -- (\ref{Eqn::Oh3}) ideally imply the presence of a zero thickness precursor film of the surrounding liquid ($s$, represented by $(1-\Psi_2)\Psi_1 = 1$, (\ref{Eqn::Oh3})) over the liquid film ($f$, $\Psi_1\Psi_2 = 1$, (\ref{Eqn::Oh3})).
+Note that this numerical assumption is applicable only when it is thermodynamically favorable for one of the fluids (here $s$) to spread over all the other fluids, i.e., it has a positive spreading coefficient \citep{book-degennes, berthier2012physics}, $S \equiv \gammaaf - \gammasf - \gammasa > 0$, and the Neumann triangle collapses at the three-phase contact line.
+In reality, this precursor film will have a finite thickness controlled by microscopic forces \citep[like van der Waals forces,][]{vaynblat-2001-pof}, and is much smaller than the length scales that we can resolve numerically in the continuum framework.
+Indeed, for our numerical simulations, this precursor film has an effective thickness of $\Delta /2$, where $\Delta$ is the size of the finest grid employed in this work.
 We further assume that, on the time scale of film retraction, the effective spreading coefficient of the surrounding liquid ($s$) is $0$ \citep{bonn2009wetting}.
 Consequently, the effective surface tension coefficient between the film and air is $\gammaaf = \gammasf+\gammasa$.
-This precursor film \citep{thoraval-2013-pre} is analogous to the mathematical model for spreading of a perfectly wetting liquid on a solid substrate \citep{book-degennes, bonn2009wetting}, which regularizes the contact line singularity.
+This precursor film \citep{thoraval-2013-pre} is analogous to the mathematical model for spreading of a perfectly wetting liquid on a solid substrate \citep{book-degennes, bonn2009wetting}, which regularizes the contact line singularity owing to the numerical slip \citep[with an effective slip length of $\Delta$/2,][]{afkhami2018transition} due to the discretization of the interface.